CubedNetwork/fabulously-optimized-wiki/update-instructions.md

 If you added or removed some mods:

 1. Select _Minecraft_ from the grid or sidebar
-2. On My Modpacks, click _Fabulously Optimized_
+2. On My Modpacks, click _Fabulously Forgified_
 3. Click `⫶`→ `Profile Options`
 4. Uncheck "Allow content management for this profile".
     * This will not affect added content and you can re-enable content management after the update.